jlmelville/sneer/docs/input-initialization.md

 For this setting to do anything, you must be using an embedding method which has a free parameter in the output kernel (i.e. not t-SNE).
 Additionally, you should be using multiple perplexities by setting the `perp_scale` parameter to `"step"` or  `"multi"`.
-Otherwise, although the output bandwidth is changed, all kernels get the same value, and this will have no effect on the relative distances in the final configuration.
+Otherwise, although the output kernel precision is changed,  all kernels get the same value, and this will have no effect on the relative distances in the final configuration.

 An example of a valid combination is: